-Please note: The Department of Economics offers two graduate programs - the M.A. in Economics, and the M.A. in International and Development Economics.
-Applicants can apply to only one of these programs in the start term to which they have applied.
+Please note: The Department of Economics offers two graduate programs - the M.A. in Economics and the M.S. in International and Development Economics.
+Applicants can apply to only one of these programs.

 The GRE is optional and not required for admission.
 An applicant may want to submit their GRE results if they believe it might strengthen their application.

 An TOEFL, IELTS, or PTE score is required of international applicants.
-A minimum TOEFL score of 79 (internet-based) or 550 (paper-based) is required for consideration.
+A minimum TOEFL score of 79 (internet-based) is required for consideration.
 A minimum IELTS score of 6.5 or higher is required.
 After review of an application, coursework in USF's Intensive English Program may be recommended or required.
-The USF school code for the GRE and the TOEFL is 6996 or 4850.
-In addition, the Economics program requires that students with scores between 79 and 100 on the TOEFL iBT (550 and 600 on PBT) complete a Graduate Writing/Speaking course at USF in the first semester of graduate studies at USF.
+The USF school code for the GRE and the TOEFL is 4850.
+In addition, the Economics program requires that students with scores between 79 and 100 on the TOEFL iBT complete a Graduate Writing/Speaking course at USF in the first semester of graduate studies at USF.
 This information is included in the admission letter.